playcanvas/engine/.github/CONTRIBUTING.md

 ## General

-These coding standards are based on the [Google JavaScript Coding Standards](https://google.github.io/styleguide/javascriptguide.xml).
-If something is not defined here, use this guide as a backup.
+Our coding standards are derived from the [Google JavaScript Coding Standards](https://google.github.io/styleguide/javascriptguide.xml) which are based on ES5 (ECMA2009).
+Also we have a whitelist of modern JavaScript features (ES6+), explicitly listed below.

 ### Keep it simple